How to solve ANY slide puzzle regardless of its size 15

 STEP 3 – Repeat steps 1 and 2

-Consider the top and left corners as frozen (you are not allowed to touch these pieces anymore!).
+Consider the top and left edges as frozen (you are not allowed to touch these pieces anymore!).
 Go back to step 1 assuming that you are now solving a smaller puzzle.
 Examples:

-• If you froze the top and left corners of a 4×4 puzzle, you will now have to solve a 3×3 puzzle.
+• If you froze the top and left edges of a 4×4 puzzle, you will now have to solve a 3×3 puzzle.

-• If you froze the top and left corners of a 5×5 puzzle, you will now have to solve a 4×4 puzzle.
+• If you froze the top and left edges of a 5×5 puzzle, you will now have to solve a 4×4 puzzle.

 • And so on…